Claiming Compensation for Domestic Violence

 The CICA scheme rules require the victim to evidence the fact that they are blameless and that your attacker cannot benefit from any financial award made.
 This means claims can be turned down if the abuse was from a partner, and you have chosen to remain with that partner.
 The CICA scheme sets out how to determine eligibility for compensation.
 Domestic violence claims are specifically referred to in the most recent version of the scheme (updated in 2012), where compensation tariffs of between £2,000 and £8,200 are payable depending on the level of physical injury sustained.
 There is also a separate section for abuse suffered by children.

 The CICA look at domestic violence and domestic abuse claims very carefully.
 They assess each individual incident, and whether it forms part of a pattern of abuse over a period of time.
 They consider what has been reported to the police, and what co-operation the victim has given the police in investigating the crimes.
 In other words, instead of being wholly sympathetic to the victim, they are looking at whether they are able to decline a claim or not.
+The abuse must be reported to the police as soon as reasonably practicable.
+We have noticed that the CICA are clamping down on delays in reporting to the police.
+Therefore, it is really important to have a legal representative to assist you in overcoming any potential hurdles with the claim.

-An experienced solicitor will be able to advise why the CICA request a specific piece of information, and how best to present the case to get a settlement, and reduce the time taken to get there.
+An experienced lawyer will be able to advise why the CICA request a specific piece of information, and how best to present the case to get a settlement, and reduce the time taken to get there.
 Our experts work to ensure that your claim is submitted in the best way from the start to maximise your chances of success.

 For more information please call Winston Solicitors Domestic Abuse CICA Helpline on 0113 320 5000 or email cica@winstonsolicitors.co.uk to find out more about our CICA services.